Omid Alishah

-Omid Alishah (امید عالیشاه; born January 10, 1992) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Persepolis.
+Omid Alishah (امید عالیشاه; born 10 January 1992) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Persepolis.
+He is one of the most successful player in Persepolis's history, having won five league titles, two Hazfi Cups, and three Super Cups with the team.

-He signed a two-year contract with Persepolis on 11 June 2013 and made his debut on 16 August 2013.
+He signed a two-year contract with Persepolis on 11 June 2013 and debuted on 16 August 2013.
 On 23 November 2014, Alishah scored the winning goal in the Tehran derby against rival Esteghlal in the 78th minute. has also played for Nassaji Mazandaran, Naft Tehran, Rah Ahan and Tractor.
 Also, He was the 2015–16 PGL Top Goal Assistant.

 Club career

 Nassaji

-Alishah started his career at Nassaji while he was 17.
+Alishah started his career at Nassaji when he was 17.
 He debuted for the club on January 7, 2010, against Shirin Faraz when he was chosen as a starter by the coach Nader Dastneshan.

 Naft Tehran

-In 2010–11 season, Alishah joined newly promoted IPL team Naft Tehran.
+In the 2010–11 season, Alishah joined the newly promoted IPL team Naft Tehran.
 During his time at Naft, he failed to make any appearances for the first team.
 He was also a part of Naft Tehran U-21 and won the 2010–11 Tehran U–21 League.

 Rah Ahan

 After a season at Naft, Alishah was signed up by Ali Daei for Rah Ahan.
 Ali Daei moved him up the field and into a more attacking position using Alishah as a right winger/second striker instead of right back where he had been used by his previous managers.
-Alishah with his blistering pace quickly managed to find his way into the starting line-up scoring 5 goals in his first nine games.
-He had a less successful second half of a season mainly due to a Cruciate ligament injury in a match against Damash Gilan in March 2012.
+Alishah, with his blistering pace, quickly managed to find his way into the starting line-up scoring five goals in his first nine games.
+He had a less successful second half of the season mainly due to a Cruciate ligament injury in a match against Damash Gilan in March 2012.
 He had been far from the team till December 2012.

 Persepolis

 He signed a two-year contract with Persepolis on 11 June 2013.
 He made his debut on 16 August 2013 in a match against Malavan, in which he scored the winning goal.
 He scored his second goal on 6 April 2014 in a 2–2 draw against his former team, Rah Ahan.
 On 23 November 2014, Alishah scored the winning goal in the Tehran derby against rival Esteghlal in the 78th minute.
 He was sent off after receiving his second yellow card seconds after his goal.

-In 2015, before the 2015–16 season, Alishah was designated as the Persepolis' third captain.
+In 2015, before the 2015–16 season, Alishah was designated as Persepolis' third captain.
 Also, he was the 2015–16 PGL Top Goal Assistant.

-From the 2022 season, he became the team first captain.
+From the 2022 season, he became the team's first captain.

+In 2025, Alishah became Persepolis’s all-time record appearance.
+He surpassed Ali Parvin's record by playing his 280th match for the team.